Small-noise approximation for Bayesian optimal experimental design with nuisance uncertainty: Acknowledgments

 \section{Acknowledgments}

-This publication is based upon work supported by the King Abdullah University of Science and Technology (KAUST) Office of Sponsored Research (OSR) under Award No. OSR-2019-CRG8-4033, the Alexander von Humboldt Foundation, and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 333849990/GRK2379 (IRTG Modern Inverse Problems).
+This publication is based upon work supported by the King Abdullah University of Science and Technology (KAUST) Office of Sponsored Research (OSR) under Award No.~OSR-2019-CRG8-4033, the Alexander von Humboldt Foundation, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- 333849990/GRK2379 (IRTG Modern Inverse Problems), and was partially supported by the Flexible Interdisciplinary Research Collaboration Fund at the University of Nottingham Project ID 7466664.